Turo (company): Legal status in New York State

 In May 2013, the New York State Department of Financial Services (DFS) warned that RelayRides had misrepresented the impact on insurance coverage for New Yorkers who rent out their vehicles on the platform.
-In response, the company suspended operations in New York State pending further decision from the DFS.
+In response, the company suspended operations in New York State pending a further decision from the DFS.
 In March 2014, the DFS fined RelayRides $200,000, with their investigation having found "false advertising, unlicensed insurance activity, and other violations."
 Turo was permitted to partially reopen their platform in New York State in January 2021, and returned fully in 2022.

 Rebranding and expansion

-In November 2015, RelayRides changed its name to Turo to reflect the company's shift away from short-term to long-term rentals.
+In November 2015, RelayRides changed its name to Turo to reflect the company's shift away from short-term car sharing to long-term car rentals.
 Forbes included it among 14 "hottest on-demand startups" in 2015, with a valuation of $311 million.

 In 2016 and 2017, Turo launched in three Canadian provinces: Alberta, Ontario, and Quebec.
 Also in 2016, Turo launched in the United Kingdom.

 Turo expanded into Germany in early 2018 after acquiring Daimler’s Croove platform.
 However, due to the sudden drop in travel and mobility during the COVID‑19 pandemic, Turo announced on April 9, 2020, that it would cease all private peer-to-peer listings in Germany and cancel future bookings, shifting to a model that allowed only commercial hosts to operate.

 In November 2018, Turo introduced a new in-car device allowing GPS monitoring and remote unlocking through the Turo app.
 In May 2019, Turo announced Turo Go Digital to offer keyless entry into vehicles without in-car devices.

 In 2022, Turo acquired a car-sharing service in France called OuiCar for an undisclosed amount.
 It expanded to the U.S. state of New York in June 2022 after the 2021 passing of a peer-to-peer car-sharing bill in the state, SB 6715.
 Turo expanded to Australia later that year.

+In October 2025, Turo introduced new options that allow guests to book vehicles for extended, multi-month durations, expanding its platform into the long-term rental market.